vkorbes/ellenkorbes.github.io/_includes/talks.md

 # Talks

+## Future

+#### Kubernetes Day 3: The State of Kubernetes Development Tooling
+2019 — Confirmed, conference name still TBD.

+#### Learn Neural Networks With Go—Not Math!
+2019 — Confirmed, conference name still TBD.

+#### TBD
+March, 2019 — At dotGo, Paris.

+## Past

+#### Go Modules: What They Are And Why You Should Care
+January, 2019 — The basics of working with Go modules.
+GDG Berlin Golang meetup, at SysEleven in Berlin.
+See the [event page](https://www.meetup.com/golang-users-berlin/events/257304860/) for the full abstract.
+[Slides](http://ellenkorbes.com/assets/go-modules.pdf).

+#### Perspectives In Tech
+January, 2019 — General advice for young students in getting started in their tech careers.
+At Leipziger Informatikstudentinnen group, Universität Leipzig.

 #### Bringing Magic To Microservice Architecture Development (Talk)
 November, 2018 — At GOTO Copenhagen 2018.
 Click [here](https://gotocph.com/2018/sessions/598) for more info.
 [Slides](/assets/bringing-magic-to-microservice-architecture-development-GOTO.pdf).